oxxford/gsoc_warmup/README.md

   - run 'npm run dev' to start the server
   - go to localhost:8090

-It was developed on Chrome 73.
+It was developed using Chrome 73.
 Other browsers support is not verified.